containers/containertoolbx.org/distros.md

 * **Red Hat Enterprise Linux >= 8.5**
 * **Ubuntu**

 By default, Toolbx tries to use an image matching the host operating system distribution for creating containers.
 If there is no image matching the host, it falls back to a Fedora image.
+Currently, there are images available for the OSes listed above.

 It's possible to create containers for a different distribution through the use of the `--distro` and `--release` options, or their counterparts in the [configuration file](https://github.com/containers/toolbox/blob/main/doc/toolbox.conf.5.md).
 The `--distro` flag specifies the name of the distribution, and `--release` specifies its version.
 For example: